ralphqq/pse-indices-scoreboard/README.md

 # pse-indices-scoreboard
-This Django app uses Scrapy, Celery, and Redis to collect, store, and display updated values of the 8 main indices of the Philippine equity market.
+This Django app uses Scrapy, Celery, and Redis to collect, store, and display updated values of the 8 main indices in the Philippine equity market.
 The app tries to implement the following functionalities from scratch:

 * Building a Scrapy spider that replicates an ajax request
 * Running a Scrapy spider in a Django app
 * Wiring up Scrapy item pipelines with Django models
 * Using Celery to schedule scraping tasks

-While there are already numerous tested tools and packages to carry out the above tasks, I just wanted to "reinvent the wheel" a little bit to see how far I can get away with it.
+While there are already numerous tested tools and packages to carry out the above activities, I just wanted to "reinvent the wheel" a little bit to see how far I can get away with it.

 ## Dependencies
 The main packages that make up this project include: